Nation’s Leading Law Firm in Bulk Cash Seizure – Please Read!!

 If you are the victim of a bulk cash seizure there is no practice group more experienced than attorney Geoffrey Nathan (20+ years’ experience) call 1-877-472-5775 now for your free consultation.

 Frequently Asked Questions

-Q What happens to money confiscated/seized by police?
+What happens to money confiscated/seized by federal law enforcement authorities?